cloudflare/workerd/src/workerd/jsg/README.md

 ##### `JSG_LAZY_READONLY_INSTANCE_PROPERTY(name, getter)` and `JSG_LAZY_INSTANCE_PROPERTY(name, getter)`

+// r: do I understand correctly that these properties are only ever read from C++ if the user doesn't
+//    set them first before reading them? making them not quite adhere to the idea of how "lazy" types
+//    generally work?
+//    so in that sense it's more like a "stealth" property, or "fallback" or "default" property? that also
+//    happens to only ever get evaluated once and then cached "client-side" (on the JS side), but that's
+//    mostly a coincidence, since the only true use case of this type wants this as an optimization anyway?
 A lazy instance property is one that is only evaluated once and then cached.
 This is useful for cases where a default value is provided but there's no reason to reevaluate it, or we want the property to be easily overridable by users.
 This is typically only used to introduce new global properties when we